Indigenous peoples of the Americas: European colonization

-The Laws of Burgos, 1512–1513, were the first codified set of laws governing the behavior of Spanish settlers in America, particularly with regard to Indigenous peoples.
+The Laws of Burgos, 1512–1513, were the first codified set of laws governing the behavior of Spanish settlers in America, particularly concerning Indigenous peoples.
 The laws forbade the maltreatment of them and endorsed their conversion to Catholicism.
 The Spanish crown found it difficult to enforce these laws in distant colonies.

 Epidemic disease was the overwhelming cause of the population decline of the Indigenous peoples.
 After initial contact with Europeans and Africans, Old World diseases caused the deaths of 90 to 95% of the native population of the New World in the following 150 years.
-Smallpox killed from one third to half of the native population of Hispaniola in 1518.
+Smallpox killed from one-third to half of the native population of Hispaniola in 1518.
 By killing the Incan ruler Huayna Capac, smallpox caused the Inca Civil War of 1529–1532.
 Smallpox was only the first epidemic.
-Typhus (probably) in 1546, influenza and smallpox together in 1558, smallpox again in 1589, diphtheria in 1614, measles in 1618—all ravaged the remains of Inca culture.
+Typhus (probably) in 1546, influenza and smallpox together in 1558, smallpox again in 1589, diphtheria in 1614, and measles in 1618—all ravaged the remains of Inca culture.

 Smallpox killed millions of native inhabitants of Mexico.
 Unintentionally introduced at Veracruz with the arrival of Pánfilo de Narváez on 23 April 1520, smallpox ravaged Mexico in the 1520s, possibly killing over 150,000 in Tenochtitlán (the heartland of the Aztec Empire) alone, and aiding in the victory of Hernán Cortés over the Aztec Empire at Tenochtitlan (present-day Mexico City) in 1521.

 There are many factors as to why Indigenous peoples suffered such immense losses from Afro-Eurasian diseases.
-Many European diseases, like cow pox, are acquired from domesticated animals that are not indigenous to the Americas.
+Many Old World diseases, like cow pox, are acquired from domesticated animals that are not indigenous to the Americas.
 European populations had adapted to these diseases, and built up resistance, over many generations.
-Many of the European diseases that were brought over to the Americas were diseases, like yellow fever, that were relatively manageable if infected as a child, but were deadly if infected as an adult.
+Many of the Old World diseases that were brought over to the Americas were diseases, like yellow fever, that were relatively manageable if infected as a child, but were deadly if infected as an adult.
 Children could often survive the disease, resulting in immunity to the disease for the rest of their lives.
-But contact with adult populations without this childhood or inherited immunity would result in these diseases proving fatal.
+But contact with the disease by adults without this childhood or inherited immunity often proved fatal.